ACLS Certification - Official Site | Powered by CPR.com

 Many health professionals carry their own masks to have on hand in case of emergency.

 Room air is about 21% oxygen.
-When a person takes a normal breath and breathes out, 80% of the oxygen inhaled is still available; therefore, ventilating patients with the air from the lungs provides more than enough oxygen for the patient’s survival.2
+When a person takes a normal breath and breathes out, 80% of the oxygen inhaled is still available.
+Therefore, ventilating patients with air from your lungs provides enough oxygen for survival.2 In clinical practice, however, providers rely on different types of oxygen delivery devices to ensure optimal oxygenation.

 Demonstrating proper mouth-to-mouth ventilation.

-Mouth-to-mouth ventilation is no longer recommended but may be indicated in certain situations.
+Mouth-to-mouth ventilation is no longer recommended in clinical settings but may be indicated in severe out-of-hospital emergencies.

 Read: Respiratory Arrest and Airway Management: Maintaining Airway Patency